-The BCP covers the Bank's approach to preventing, containing and recovering from both disaster recovery events (relating to natural or human-induced disasters) and business continuity events (relating to any form of incident e.g. technological or other and of varying severity, which affects the ability of the Bank to operate the business normally).
+The BCP covers the Bank's approach to preventing, containing and recovering from both disaster recovery events (relating to natural or human-induced disasters) and business continuity events (relating to any form of incident e.g. technological), which affects the ability of the Bank to operate the business normally).